rakib33/MealManage/README.md

 # MealManage
-A Meal Management Software .Responsible to manage Meal Cost of per User each month and year and approprite transaction.
+A Meal Management System Software that is responsible to manage Meal Cost of different User each month and year and approprite transaction.Its Include User Cash Payment System.
+Bazar Cost Option.And in transaction its genarate a reports for all users Meal Cost per month,Net meal cost,Total bazar cost of current month and user payment amount of this month and user Due amount or Cash back amount.